 Dr. Bruton teaches courses in physics, engineering, and astronomy and conducts research at the SFA Observatory.
 He is an associate dean of the College of Sciences and Mathematics and recently developed a new engineering physics degree program or SFA students.
 He holds a B.S. and an M.S. in physics from SFA, and he received his Ph.D. in physics from Texas A&M University.
 With the help of many students, Dr. Bruton has discovered 11 new asteroids in the solar system.

 Dr. Callaway holds B.S. and M.S. degrees in physics from West Texas State University, and he earned his Ph.D. from the University of Arkansas, where he studied the structure of liquid metals using x-ray diffraction techniques.
 He has been teaching at SFA since 1973 and served as Regents Professor from 1998 to 1999.

-Dr. Friedfeld holds a B.S. in physics from Seton Hall.
-He earned his M.S. and Ph.D. degrees in physics from the Florida Institute of Technology, where he studied scanning probe microscopy and thin film solar cells.
-Dr. Friedfeld has been teaching at SFA since 1998.
+Dr. Friedfeld holds a bachelor’s degree in physics from Seton Hall University and a master’s and doctoral degree in physics from the Florida Institute of Technology.
+His current research focuses on thin film deposition for photovoltaics, scanning probe microscopy, scanning electron microscopy and X-ray diffraction.
+Friedfeld has been at SFA since 1998.

 Dr. Markworth is the director of the SFA observatory, which is the second-largest observatory in Texas.
 He earned his B.S. in physics from the University of Illinois and his PhD. in astronomy from the University of Florida.
 He has been a member of SFA’s physics, engineering and astronomy department since 1978, and he was Regents Professor from 2000 to 2001.
 His primary research interests are close binary star dynamics and computer-controlled telescopes and telescope instrumentation.